What you need to know about Postnatal Depression

 Some issues, however, aren’t quite as easy to hide.
 We’re talking about depression.
 More precisely, about postnatal depression, which occurs after having a baby.
 Chances are most of us will know someone suffering from postnatal depression, as more than 1 in 10 women are said to be affected according to the NHS.

-Postnatal depression develops gradually, so most women don’t even know they have it.
-Luckily, the topic has become more and more visible in the media as we start to move towards a more open vocal society.
+Postnatal depression can develop gradually, so most women don’t even know they have it.
+Luckily, the topic has become more and more visible in the media as we start to move towards a more open and vocal society.
 The most common symptoms of postnatal depression are: